univ-of-utah-marriott-library-apple/cleanup_manager/README.md

 $ cleanup_manager.py -f 500mf --delete-largest-first /path/to/target
 ```

-To clear up 30% of the drive where `target` exists by deleting items inside of `target` (witth preference given to older items):
+To clear up 30% of the drive where `target` exists by deleting items inside of `target` (with preference given to older items):

 ```
 $ cleanup_manager.py -f 30 /path/to/target